 - Once the pork is sealed, add the ginger, carrot, onion and mushroom and stir fry for a few minutes or until softened slightly.

-- Next add the cabbage and bell pepper, stir fry for a minute or so.
+- Next add the cabbage and bell pepper, stir fry for a minute or two.

 - Add the beansprouts and stir fry for another minute.

-- Pour in 100ml of chicken stock soup along with 2 tsp oyster sauce, 1 tsp soy sauce, ½ tsp salt and 2 tsp sugar.
+- Pour in the chicken stock soup along with the oyster sauce, soy sauce, salt and sugar.

 - Add the Chinese chives and mix.

-- Make the slurry and pour it into the sauce.
+- Make the slurry in a small bowl with cold water and potato starch.
+Pour it into the wok and mix well.

 - Once the sauce is thickened, remove from the heat and dish up.